 12 months (September starts); 12 months (January starts)

-If you’re new to teaching in higher education or already teach higher education courses in the further education environment, our course is for you.
-Accredited against the Higher Education Academy Professional Standards Framework (UKPSF), our PG Cert encourages participants to reflect upon their own practice, learn from sharing practice with others, and develop a deep understanding of educational models framing Higher Education in contemporary university settings.
+Whether you are new or experienced in teaching in HE, our course is for you.
+Accredited against the Higher Education Academy Professional Standards Framework (UKPSF), the PG Cert encourages you to reflect upon your own practice, learn from sharing practice with others, and develop a deep understanding of educational models framing HE in contemporary University settings.

-Regardless of whether you study it face-to-face or online, our highly interactive course exposes you to the very best teaching practice.
-Our qualified and experienced team offer face-to-face sessions at both our Chelmsford and Cambridge campuses; if you need the flexibility to study when and where suits you, our distance learning option will give you all the skills you need to succeed in this environment.
-Each module of our course has a compulsory teaching observation.
+Regardless of whether you study it face to face or online, our highly interactive course exposes you to the very best teaching practice.
+Our qualified and experienced team offer face to face sessions at both our Chelmsford and Cambridge campuses; if you need the flexibility to study where and when it suits you, then our distance learning option may provide the most useful opportunity for you.

-You’ll have access to our Virtual Learning Environment (VLE), which gives you a wide range of teaching and learning material as well as hosting interactive opportunities for you to engage with other students.
-You’ll be encouraged to try out new approaches to your own practice, as well as share your existing practice with others.
+You’ll have access to our Canvas Learning Management System (LMS), which provides you with a wide range of teaching and learning resources as well as interactive opportunities to engage with the materials and other students.
+You’ll be encouraged to reflect upon the impact of your teaching practice on learning, continually critique and develop it and share your experiences with others.

-Before you start your course you’ll be invited to a face-to-face induction at our Chelmsford or Cambridge campus, giving you the opportunity to get to know the course, your fellow students and the campus better.
-If you’re studying by distance learning you’re more than welcome to come to an induction.
+As you start your course you’ll be invited to a face to face induction session in Cambridge or Chelmsford during teaching week 1.
+This will provide you with the opportunity to get to know your course, your fellow students and the campus better.
+If you are studying by distance learning, you are more than welcome to attend the induction.

 Successful graduates who work in Higher Education Institutions will be able to apply to become a fellow of the HEA

-With the needs of the 21st century classroom constantly changing, our course will provide you with the transferable skills to communicate, research and apply relevant knowledge to teaching practice.
-Our course offers Fellowship status of the UK Professional Standards Framework (UKPSF), alongside the tools and skills to give you the potential to progress to Senior and Principal Fellowship awards in the future.
+With the needs of the 21st Century classroom and learners constantly changing, our course will provide you with the transferable skills to communicate, research and apply relevant teaching knowledge and understanding to practice.
+With a focus on continuing professional development, the course and modules provide the opportunity to apply for Fellowship status of the HEA, can contribute to the MA Education course and ultimately towards Professional Doctorate study.

 We use online submission and feedback for our final assessments.
-With students across the sector increasingly expected to use online plagiarism detection software packages, this offers you an insight into both ‘sides’ of the tool, as well as the opportunity to try out the system from a ‘student’ perspective.
+With students across the sector increasingly expected to use online plagiarism detection software packages, this offers you an insight into both views of the tool, as well as the opportunity to try out the system from a student perspective.

 Our campus is close to the centre of Cambridge, often described as the perfect student city.